aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/grade-separation.md

 ![no-fly-over-conflict](img/fly-over-conflict.png "Alternative design for fly-over that allow BRT vehicles proceed without conflicts to the area bellow the fly-over.")

-In this configuration, the BRT will intersect the crossing street under the flyover, so we must consider the alternatives of section \secnum(Restricting mixed-traffic turns) with the introduction of the fly-over to reduce the number of phases.
+In this configuration, the BRT will intersect the crossing street under the flyover, so we must consider the alternatives of section \secnum(Restricting mixed-traffic turns) also with the introduction of the fly-overs to reduce the number of phases.

 Option “H” shows the limited benefit of using a flyover or underpass if the BRT lanes remain at the surface level and four-phase signal timing is maintained (Figure 9.17).
 In this scenario, the overall increase in intersection capacity is quite small with the capacity only rising from 600 pcu/lane/hour to 700 pcu/lane/hour.
-If a single flyover in the median is built for mixed traffic while BRT buses are forced to use surface streets, the buses in the median must cross the mixed traffic going over the flyover.
-This problem is being confronted in Delhi.
-This scenario creates either the need for a new signalised intersection prior to the flyover, or it requires a merge lane where the BRT buses and mixed traffic can cross, introducing possible delay and confusion for both the BRT system and the mixed traffic.
-Figure 9.16 shows the conflict in a planned BRT system in Delhi where it must cross a mixed-traffic only flyover.
-Clearly, in this scenario, it would be far better to dedicate the flyover (or at least the middle lanes of the flyover) to the BRT system.

 Option “H” is fairly common with conventional bus services in cities such as Bangkok (Figure 9.18).
 Mixed traffic vehicles have access to the flyover and thus are given a substantial priority at the intersection.
 By contrast, public transport vehicles servicing the intersection area are often mired in heavy congestion.